jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 ### Creating Tables & Visualisations

+*Statistical reports leverage Splunk's built-in visualisations or table format.*

 1. Select a field from the fields sidebar and choose a report to run
 2. Use the Pivot interface: Start with a dataset or start with Instant Pivot
 3. Use the Splunk search language transforming commands in the Search bar

+### Creating a Dashboard

+*A dashboard consists of one or more panels displaying data visually in a useful way - such as events, tables, or charts.
+A report can be used to create a panel on a dashboard.*